django-files/web-extension/README.md

 *   View Recent Uploads on Popup
 *   Preview Popup Images on Hover.
+*   Set Private, Password, and Expiration.
 *   Right Click any Image, Video, or Audio to Upload.
 *   Right Click any URL to Shorten.
+*   Automatic Dark/Light Mode based on Browser Settings.
 *   Automatically Auth with Django Files.
-*   Automatic Dark/Light Mode based on Browser Settings.

 > [!TIP]
 > **Don't see your feature here?**